Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 ### Get Multiple Results Asynchronously
-In the following example, we show how to get multiple return results of the job function asynchronously, evaluate the trained model in the above example, and output the accuracy rate.
+In the following example, we will show how to get multiple return results of the job function asynchronously, evaluate the trained model in the above example, and get the accuracy.

 Code: [async_batch_job.py](../code/basics_topics/async_batch_job.py)